Plas yn Rhiw countryside walk

 Continue straight along this track passing the anchor and farmhouse on your right, follow the way-marker and carry on up to the left.

 Follow the way-markers along the narrow track up to the Tan y Muriau tomb.
 Find a suitable vantage point to get a good view over the wall of the tomb, which is about 5,500 years old.
 The burial chamber is on private land, so make sure you stick to the path, or ask the permission of the landowner in the nearby Tan y Muriau house if you want a closer look.

 The Neolithic tomb gives us a glimpse into past religious beliefs and practices.
 We don't know whether the capstone was sourced locally or imported from afar.
 Tombs like these were created for local leaders, who were buried with cherished or expensive objects such as axes and pottery.

-Follow the way-marker into the forest.
-Look out for the cottagers' pig sty built into the slope.
+Continue back down following the stone wall to the pathway leading to your left.
+Look out for the cottagers' pig sty built into the slope on your right.
 This is one of only three of this kind in Wales and is a listed building.